Why own if you can share?

-Why own if you can share?
 Sharing makes for an efficient use of resources, which saves costs, makes your logistics more efficient and supports a more sustainable way of working.
-By participating in a CC pool you share standardised Reusable Transport Items (RTI’s) with other companies within Europe.
+By participating in a CC pool you share standardized Reusable Transport Items (RTI’s) with other companies within Europe.

 Challenges of sharing, preventing RTI losses: A proper organisation and administration are key to make a shared pool a success.
 If a pool isn’t properly managed, losses of RTI’s can become a burden.
 How can this problem be solved?